The Snowdon Trust Financial Awards

 - All applicants must confirm receipt of their award.

-- A grant may only be spent for the purposes for which it was given.
+- An award may only be spent for the purpose for which it was given.

-- Any unused portion of a grant award is to be returned to the Snowdon Trust.
+- Any unused portion of an award must be returned to the Snowdon Trust.

 - All awardees are required to report back on the impact the award has had, as specified in the reporting requirements.

-- As appropriate and specified in your award, any supporting evidence required, such as receipts or invoices must be provided to the charity.
+- As appropriate and where specified in your award, supporting evidence such as receipts or invoices must be provided to the charity to release funds.

 Checks and Due Diligence

-The charity is entitled to carry out sufficient due diligence on applications to confirm the identity of the applicant and that:
+The charity is entitled to carry out appropriate due diligence on applications to confirm the identity of the applicant and that:

 - Any funding will be applied in accordance with the charity’s charitable purposes.